FOR IMMEDIATE RELEASE

 Disability Rights Education & Defense Fund, 510-544-6555 ext.
 5256, LCarterLong@dredf.org

-SAN FRANCISCO – The State of California and Pittsburg Unified School District have maintained a separate, unequal, and illegal educational system where Black students, children of color with disabilities and English learners have been segregated in substandard learning environments, excluded from classrooms altogether through the use of unwarranted suspensions and expulsions, and as a result, denied their constitutional right to a public education.
+SAN FRANCISCO, CA – The State of California and Pittsburg Unified School District have maintained a separate, unequal, and illegal educational system where Black students, children of color with disabilities and English learners have been segregated in substandard learning environments, excluded from classrooms altogether through the use of unwarranted suspensions and expulsions, and as a result, denied their constitutional right to a public education.

 Today, two students, two parents of former students, and a current teacher, filed a claim in Contra Costa County Superior Court (PDF), against the State Board of Education, State Superintendent of Public Instruction Tony Thurmond, the State of California, and Pittsburg Unified School District.
 The complaint alleges the state and district’s unlawful practices harm thousands of its most marginalized students, primarily children of color.